NHQ/dsp-interface/README.md

 **Generic DSP Interface**

 Require this generic HTML5 / Touch compatible web socket interface.
-It returns to arrays, which valaues you can change in your browser.
+It returns two arrays, which valaues you can change in your browser.

 **POSTED:** This is a slow, string transporting, pseudo midi signal.
 The GUI is a clumsy, DOM based implementation with non-continunous values.
 And I traded multi-touch + non working range sliders for single touch capable sliders that actually work!
 So it works on the ipad.